anatali/issLab2021/it.unibo.issLabStart/userDocs/iss22Working/source/TemaFinale22.rst

 The main goal of the :blue:`WasteService` software is to allow a :blue:`Waste truck` to deposit its load of **TruckLoad** kg plastic or glass in the proper container.

-The global user-story can be described as follows:
+The global story can be described as follows:

 #.
 The `Waste truck` driver approaches the `INDOOR` and sends (using a smart device) a request to store the load,
    by specifyng the `type of  the material` (plastic or glass) and its `TruckLoad`.